 - Tougher enforcement when things go wrong - 2.5 Following this consultation and various publications, including the publication of the Grenfell Inquiry Phase 1 Report in October 2019, the Building Safety Act 2022 (The Act) received Royal Assent and was passed into law in April 2022.
-The Act contains provisions intended to secure the safety of people in or about buildings and to improve the standard of buildings. - 2.6 Alongside The Act, the Social Housing White Paper, The Charter for Social Housing Residents' was published which detailed plans for new regulation, a strengthened Housing Ombudsman to speed up resolving complaints and a commitment to a new set of tenant satisfaction measures that all social landlords will have to report against from April 2023. - 2.7 These fundamental changes will improve building and fire safety ensuring residents are and feel safer in their homes.
-Alongside the Government, Ongo Homes are committed to learning the lessons of the Grenfell tragedy and have already begun to take significant actions, including but not limited to: - Reviewed all fire risk assessments for the high-risk buildings and resolved actions identified, these are reviewed annually and monitored throughout the year - Reviewed and revised all fire procedures associated with the high-risk buildings and implemented a Fire Management Strategic Framework.
-These documents are reviewed on an annual cycle - Worked with Humberside Fire and Rescue to familiarise them with the high rise buildings - Installed enhanced fire safety measures in all our high-rise buildings, which includes the fitting of sprinkler systems and new 60 minute fire doors - Created a Resident Building Safety Group, which includes members who are residents in our high-risk buildings, to work with Ongo Homes to raise and action their concerns, issues and feedback in relation to the safety of their home / building - The Resident Building Safety Group received awareness training and monitor Health and Safety action plans for the high-risk buildings - Installed new Wayfinder signage in the high rise buildings - Provided fire door information and evacuation instructions to residents
+The Act contains provisions intended to secure the safety of people in or about high-risk buildings and to improve the standard of buildings. - 2.6 Alongside The Act, the Social Housing White Paper, The Charter for Social Housing Residents' was published which detailed plans for new regulation, a strengthened Housing Ombudsman to speed up resolving complaints and a commitment to a new set of tenant satisfaction measures that all social landlords will have to report against from April 2023. - 2.7 These fundamental changes will improve building and fire safety ensuring residents are and feel safer in their homes.
+Alongside the Government, Ongo Homes are committed to learning the lessons of the Grenfell tragedy and have already begun to take significant actions, including but not limited to: - Reviewed all fire risk assessments for our buildings and resolved actions identified, these are reviewed in line with recommendations and monitored - Reviewed and revised all fire procedures associated with the high-risk buildings and implemented a Fire Management Strategic Framework.
+These documents are reviewed on an annual cycle - Worked with Humberside Fire and Rescue to familiarise them with the high rise buildings - Installed enhanced fire safety measures in all our high-rise buildings, which includes the fitting of sprinkler systems and new 60 minute fire doorsets (doorsets are a complete unit which includes but is not limited to, the fire door, its frame, the ironmongery, seals etc, these are tested to withstand the effects of fire for 60 minutes) - Created a Resident Building Safety Group, which includes members who are Ongo residents, to work with Ongo Homes to raise any concerns or issues in relation to the safety of their homes / buildings - The Resident Building Safety Group have received awareness training and monitor Health and Safety action plans for the high-risk buildings - Installed new Wayfinder signage in all the high rise buildings.
+(Wayfinder signage exists to assist in confirming location and to guide and give directions to a destination within a building with ease.
+It should clearly identify floor and individual flat numbers as per The Fire Safety (England) Regulations 2022 - Provided fire door information and evacuation instructions to residents - Put a Fire Door Inspection programme in place